Clark Fork Coalition

 Our Work

-Cabinet Mountain Mines and Bad Actors
+Cabinet Mountain Mines

 Rock Creek Mine:

 After 35 years of bad permit decisions and subsequent lawsuits, Hecla Mining Co. notified the U.S. Forest Service that it is withdrawing its plans to pursue their Rock Creek Mine.
 Rock Creek Mine would have tunneled for miles underneath wilderness peaks, alpine lakes, and trout-filled streams to access one of the largest copper/silver deposits in the world.
 The mine’s wastewater discharge would have poured into the Lower Clark Fork River just 30 miles upriver from Idaho’s Lake Pend Oreille.
-Our advocacy work paid off, and this mine is no longer threatening the watershed.
+Our advocacy work paid off, and this mine is currently no longer threatening the watershed.

 Montanore Mine: